 Hybrid working & sponsor requirements for UK-based sponsored workers

-Having sponsored a migrant worker to undertake work in the UK, there are a number of legal considerations that must be taken into account by UK employers when implementing hybrid and remote working.
-This is because licensed sponsors have certain duties and responsibilities when it comes to sponsorship, all of which will be far more difficult to achieve when the individual is working remotely.
+However, given the duties and responsibilities placed on sponsors when it comes to sponsorship, hybrid working may present certain compliance risks when the individual is working remotely.
 These can include monitoring a sponsored worker’s immigration status, tracking their attendance, keeping up-to-date employee details, and reporting any problems to the Home Office, for example, if the migrant worker is not complying with the conditions of their visa.

 Complying with your sponsor duties